nikeshnazareth/verifiable-voting/cartoon/technology/script_technology.md

 Fortunately, any user can create new accounts whenever desired.

-So, if an individual creates a new account, uses it to add a record to the ledger, never uses it for anything else and never reveals it anyone - that account (and therefore that record) is truly anonymous, at least at the blockchain level.
+Putting those pieced together, if an individual creates a new account, uses it to add a record to the ledger, never uses it for anything else and never reveals it anyone - that account (and therefore that record) is truly anonymous, at least at the blockchain level.

 ## Voting

 To return to the voting use case, if each voter simply creates a new account and writes their vote to the ledger, then all votes are public and tamper-proof, even though the voters themselves are anonymous.
 This means that anyone can verify the results.

-However, there is still one major problem that needs to be solved: if anyone can create multiple anonymous accounts, how do we authorise the legitimate accounts without compromising anonymity?
+However, there is still one major problem that needs to be solved: if anyone can create multiple anonymous accounts, how do we recognise the legitimate accounts without compromising anonymity?

 ## RSA Blinding

 There is a cryptographic solution, known as RSA blinding.
 To understand it, we must first explain digital signatures.

-A digital signature, unsuprisingly, is the digital equivalent of a signature, although much more secure: A single person or entity can sign any message in such a way that anyone with the public reference value ( known as the verification key ) can confirm that it was signed by the right person or entity.
+A digital signature, unsuprisingly, is the digital equivalent of a signature, although much more secure: anyone with the public reference value ( known as the verification key ) can confirm that it was signed by the right person.

 RSA blinding is an extension of this mechanism, which allows someone (let's call him Bob), to sign a message provided by someone else (let's call her Alice), without actually knowing what he's signing.
-The protocol works like this:
+In the next video, we will explore a use case for this technique.

+For now, we will simply describe the protocol:
 * Alice creates the message that she wants Bob to sign
 * She seals it in such a way that only she can open it, but Bob can sign it
 * She gives Bob the sealed message